google/ExoPlayer/extensions/flac/README.md

 ### Using `FlacExtractor` ###

-`FlacExtractor` is used via `ExtractorMediaSource`.
+`FlacExtractor` is used via `ProgressiveMediaSource`.
 If you're using `DefaultExtractorsFactory`, `FlacExtractor` will automatically be used to read `.flac` files.
 If you're not using `DefaultExtractorsFactory`, return a `FlacExtractor` from your `ExtractorsFactory.createExtractors` implementation.